patternizer/ENSEMBLE_SST/README.md

 [Conda](https://conda.io/docs/intro.html) is the package manager used by the Miniconda or Anaconda Python distributions.

-Creating a new Python environment for ENSEMBLE_SST will require around XX GB disk space on Linux/Darwin and and XX GB on Windows.
 To create a new Conda environment `ENSEMBLE_SST-env` in your Anaconda/Miniconda installation directory, type:

     $ conda env create